ginstrom/paladin-novel/chapters/22_house-divided.md

 "Seen enough of what?"

-"The truth."
-Sir Marcus's voice cracked like breaking stone, each word forced through clenched teeth.
-His hands trembled—not with fear, but with barely contained rage that made his armor rattle softly.
-"Three days ago, we raided a plantation outside Westmarch.
+"The truth—three days ago, we raided a plantation outside Westmarch.
 Found children in the fields, some no older than eight.
 When we demanded their release, the overseer showed us a contract signed by Sir Roderick himself."

 The words hit like physical blows.
 Heat bloomed beneath Gond's ribs, spreading outward through his chest like molten metal seeking release.
 His fingertips tingled with electric warmth, and for a moment, the air around him seemed to shimmer with barely visible light.